dandi/handbook/docs/11_view.md

-# View Dandisets
+# Viewing Dandisets

-## Browse `Dandisets`
+## Browse Dandisets

-When you go to the [DANDI Web application](https://dandiarchive.org/), you can click on `PUBLIC DANDISET` to have access to all `Dandisets` currently available in the archive and you can sort them by name, identifier, or date of modification.
+When you go to the [DANDI Web application](https://dandiarchive.org/), you can click on `PUBLIC DANDISET` to access all `Dandisets` currently available in the archive, and you can sort them by name, identifier, or date of modification.

 <img
 src="../img/web_browse.png"
 alt="web_browse"
 style="width: 60%; height: auto; display: block; margin-left: auto;  margin-right: auto;"/>

-## Search `Dandisets`
+## Search Dandisets
-In addition you can search across the `Dandisets` for any text part of the Dandiset metadata record.
+In addition, you can search across the `Dandisets` for any text part of the `Dandiset` metadata record.
 The text may be about contributor names, modalities, or species.
 For example,  `"house mouse"` will return a subset of all `Dandisets`, while `"mouse house"` will likely not return any.
 When unquoted each word is used as an `OR`.